digicademy/hydra-scraper/README.md

 - `CHANGELOG.md`: version number and changes
 - `CITATION.cff`: version number, authors, and release date
+- `requirements.txt`: list of required libraries
 - `setup.py`: version number and authors

 Use GitHub to make the release.
 Use semantic versioning.

 ## Roadmap

+- Add CMIF, TEI, and MEI support
+- Add `HyRetrieveSingle` and `HyMorphTabular` to support CSV data

+**Further options**

 - Possibly switch LIDO support to `epoz/lidolator` and nfdicore/cto support to `epoz/nfdi4culture_python_package` after contributing features
 - Possibly use the system's download folder to actually distribute the package
-- CGIF-to-NFDI routine:
-  - Investigate automatic retrieval of remote info to add triples
+- Possibly release the package on PyPI
-  - Investigate ways to dynamically generate schema.org class lists
+- Find a lightweight way to periodically update the schema.org class lists in the `cto` library